-The actions are based on best available knowledge, guided by information and identified knowledge gaps identified from fromthe Desktop Study and other relevant initiatives across the Arctic Council and its subsidiary bodies.
+The actions are based on best available knowledge, guided by information and knowledge gaps identified inin the Desktop Study, and other relevant initiatives across the Arctic Council and its subsidiary bodies.
 The overarching aim is to reduce marine litter entering and remaining in the Arctic marine environment in order to alleviate the damage it causes.

-This ML-RAP covers a range of Strategic Actions to address marine litter in the Arctic region organized by themes, followed by research actions, outreach actions and actions that can further international cooperation.
+This ML-RAP covers a range of Strategic Actions to address land and sea-based sources of marine litter in the Arctic region organized by themes, followed by research actions, outreach actions and actions that can further international cooperation.
 This is not an exhaustive list of actions.
-It is anticipated that additional actions may be required as new priorities emerge or new information becomes available through, for example, ongoing or new studies by the Arctic Council working groups and others
+It is anticipated that additional actions may be necessary as new priorities emerge or new information becomes available through, for example, ongoing or new studies by the Arctic Council working groups and others.

 Implementation will play an important role in demonstrating Arctic States’ stewardship efforts to reduce negative impacts of marine litter on Arctic marine species and ecosystems as well as communities.

 Note: Additional description to be provided reflecting the various stakeholders being targeted or consulted (e.g. indigenous and local communities, private sector, youth, industry, etc.).
-Also, it will reference the importance of using scientific knowledge and traditional and local .
+Also, it will reference the importance of using scientific knowledge and traditional knowledge and local knowledge.
 These concepts will be applicable to the actions as a whole rather than trying to target in each action which becomes cumbersome.

 I) Reducing Inputs from Fisheries and Aquaculture

-Fisheries and aquaculture activities take place in the marine environment and both, in different ways have the potential to be direct sources of marine litter.
+Fisheries and aquaculture activities are sources of marine litter in the Arctic.
 Analysis of existing coastal and seafloor litter in some regions of the Arctic identified all types of fishing activities as a significant source of marine litter.
-While the aquaculture sectors contribution to marine litter in the Arctic is potentially relatively small compared to the fisheries sector, it has the potential, on a local scale, to contribute to marine litter in the Arctic marine environment.
-[Actions to reduce input from fisheries and aquaculture activities will take into consideration and contribute to existing initiatives and processes on regional and global arenas, such as at the GGGI, FAO and IMO.]
+While the aquaculture sector contribution to marine litter in the Arctic is relatively small compared to the fisheries sector, it has the potential, on a local scale, to contribute to marine litter in the Arctic marine environment.
+[Actions to reduce input from fisheries and aquaculture activities such as source reduction, alternative materials, port reception facilities, reuse, recycling and recovery, operational losses/net cuttings and waste management on board vessels and at aquaculture installations, and litter collected from the sea during fishing[AIA] will take into consideration and contribute to existing initiatives and processes in regional and global arenas, such as at the GGGI, FAO and IMO.]

 Actions

-Review and promote best practices for waste [prevention], management and disposal procedures for waste generated by fishing vessels and aquaculture installations in the Arctic that complement onshore waste management practices.
-This includes all relevant aspects of waste prevention and management such as source reduction, alternative materials, port reception facilities, reuse, recycling and recovery, operational losses/net cuttings and waste management on board vessels and at aquaculture installations, and litter collected from the sea during fishing.
+Review and promote best practices for litter[AIA] [ICE] [prevention and approval [AIA]] management and disposal procedures for waste generated by fishing vessels and aquaculture installations in the Arctic that complement onshore waste management practices.
+This includes all relevant aspects of waste [ICE] management such as source reduction, alternative materials, port reception facilities, reuse, recycling and recovery, operational losses/net cuttings and waste management on board vessels and at aquaculture installations, and litter collected from the sea during fishing.

-Enhance awareness of threats that abandoned, lost or otherwise discarded fishing gear (ALDFG) pose to marine environment and safety.
+Enhance awareness of threats that abandoned, lost or otherwise discarded fishing gear (ALDFG) pose to the marine environment and maritime safety.

-Support and promote gear marking, reporting and recovery of ALDFG, as outlined in the FAO "Voluntary Guidelines for the Marking of Fishing Gear, and identify most commonly lost or discharged fishing gear inthe Arctic.
+Support and promote gear marking, reporting and recovery of ALDFG, as outlined in the FAO "Voluntary Guidelines for the Marking of Fishing Gear”, and identify most commonly lost or discarded fishing gear in different areas of the Arctic

-[Assess possibilities and develop procedures for preventing losses and discharges of fishing gear in the Arctic.]
+[Identify most commonly lost or discharged fishing gear in the Arctic and Assess possibilities and develop procedures for preventing ALDFG in the Arctic.]

-[Support FAO work to assess possibilities for preventing losses and discharges of fishing gear in the Arctic.]
+[Support FAO work to assess possibilities for preventing ALDFG in the Arctic.]

 [5 Alt: Assess possibilities and develop procedures for preventing losses and discharges of fishing gear in the Arctic.]